mirror/chromium/docs/subtle_threading_bugs.md

 `BrowseThread` and `MessageLoopProxy::PostTask` will silently delete a task if the thread doesn't exist.
-This is done to avoid having all the code that uses it have special cases if the target thread exists or not, and to make Valgrind happy.
+This is done to avoid having all the code that uses it have special cases if the target thread exists or not, and to make ASan/TSan happy.
 As usual, the task for `DeleteSoon/ReleaseSoon` doesn't do anything in its destructor, so this won't cause unexpected behavior with them.
 But be wary of posted `Task` objects which have non-trivial destructors or smart pointers as members.
 I'm still on the fence about this, since while the latter is theoretical now, it could lead to problems in the future.
-I might change it so that the tasks are not deleted when I'm ready for more Valgrind fun.
+I might change it so that the tasks are not deleted when I'm ready for more ASan/TSan fun.

 If you absolutely must know if a task was posted or not, you can check the return value of `PostTask` and friends.
 But note that even if the task was